Login Sign in

 What are Cat Anal Glands?

 When your cat poops (defecates), the pressure of the poop moving through the anus squeezes the sacs.
-This releases a smelly secretion called the cat anal gland discharge.
+This releases a smelly secretion called cat anal gland discharge.

 What Causes Cat Anal Gland Problems?